dominicegginton/koa-icon1/README.md

 ### Using a Buffer

-Reading your favicon from file or requesting it from another source can be done manually by passing **koa-icon** a `Buffer`
+Reading your favicon from file or requesting it from another source can be done manually by passing **koa-icon** a object of type  `Buffer`

 ``` js
 const icon = fs.readFileSync('./favicon.ico')